mcfnord/cem/src/sforce.md

 When something just didn't make sense, I had experts I could ask.
 Or experts who could ask other experts.

-I remember feeling really frustrated with a new Azure cloud storage feature, a simple copy-file-to-cloud API.
+So, this one day, I remember feeling really frustrated with a new Azure cloud storage feature, a simple copy-file-to-cloud API.
 I had the newest SDK, but my file never fully wrote to the cloud.
 Some small ones did, but larger ones didn't.

+With most of this cloud coding, things don't work at first, it's just hard to figure out, so I really wrestled with making it work, but it didn't work.
 The experts said I'd get an exception if it failed.
 They asked if I was ignoring exceptions from their code.
 I simplified my repro case, by switching to public storage buckets, and making a simple command line report of how many bytes were transferred.
 I put the .EXE on a server and went home.

+In the
-In the morning, I learned I wasn't failing, the .NET layer was.
+morning, I learned I wasn't failing, the .NET layer was.
 The dev [released an explanation blog post at 11pm](https://blogs.msdn.microsoft.com/windowsazurestorage/2011/09/27/blob-download-bug-in-windows-azure-sdk-1-5/), and the SDK bits were revised the next day.

 With the feature finally working, I could [write about it down to its nuances](https://docs.microsoft.com/en-us/rest/api/storageservices/fileservices/Setting-Timeouts-for-Blob-Service-Operations), by triggering all the features the interface claimed to provide.

 [Setting Timeouts for Blob Service Operations](https://docs.microsoft.com/en-us/rest/api/storageservices/fileservices/Setting-Timeouts-for-Blob-Service-Operations)